-39. Risk of bias (RoB) assessments provide formal mechanisms to evaluate individual study quality regarding potential bias.
+42. Risk of bias (RoB) assessments provide formal mechanisms to evaluate individual study quality regarding potential bias.
 Many RoB assessment tools use a hypothetical RCT as gold standard, but this is often not feasible, especially for occupational and environmental studies, but also for many other exposures.
 In these instances, RoB assessment tools are not appropriate and can be misleading.
-For example, an RCT is the definitive means of assessing vaccine efficacy, and identifying common side effects, but rare side effects are often not identified in an RCT, and their identification requires post-marketing surveillance involving large numbers.
-Observational studies are therefore not a priori weaker than RCTs for these situations (Eden et al., 2009; Steenland et al., 2020), and therefore RCTs should not be considered to be the gold standard against which to compare observational studies, as they are often not suitable to assess the relevant exposure and time-frame, and to detect rare events.
+For example, an RCT is the definitive means of assessing drug or vaccine efficacy, and identifying common side effects, but rare side effects are often not identified in an RCT, and their identification requires post-marketing surveillance involving large numbers.
+Observational studies are therefore not a priori weaker than RCTs for these situations and in fact are better suited to this purpose (Eden et al., 2009; Steenland et al., 2020).
+Therefore, RCTs should not be considered to be the gold standard against which to compare observational studies, as they are often not suitable to assess the relevant exposure and timeframe, and to detect rare events.

-40. Thus, evidence synthesis should not start with a preferred hierarchy of study methods.
+43. Thus, evidence synthesis should not start with a preferred hierarchy of study methods.
 Instead it should focus on the entire body of evidence - not just individual studies in isolation.
 As the evidence synthesis requires a wide range of expertise (epidemiology, toxicology, exposure - understanding of methods, research questions, biological/physiological relevance), it is best carried out in collaboration.
 Judgements should be made by considering the type, direction and magnitude of potential biases identified across all studies, which is not possible when relying solely on scores from risk-of-bias instruments: